elpaulkris/elpaulkris/README.md

 ## Hi there 👋, I am Christian

+🚀 About Me
+💻 FullStack Developer passionate about building apps
+😄 solving real life problems one line of code at a time ⚡ Fun fact: I bring ideas to life

+🧠 My Favorite Stack

 <!--
 **elpaulkris/elpaulkris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.